-- Tim Ferriss Show Interview with Dominic D’Agostino Discussion includes exogenous ketones for mitigating the onset of neurodegenerative diseases, using ketones in place of fasting for chemo-protection, benefits of ketone supplementation when consuming carbohydrates, the risks and potential toxicities of ketones.
+- Dominic D’Agostino has two in-depth interviews on The Tim Ferriss Show (Part 1, Part 2).
+Discussion includes exogenous ketones for mitigating the onset of neurodegenerative diseases, using ketones in place of fasting for chemo-protection, benefits of ketone supplementation when consuming carbohydrates, the risks and potential toxicities of ketones.

 - KetoVangelist: Dr. Dominic D’Agostino discusses his work with exogenous ketones

-Exogenous ketones are likely to be a popular topic of research in the coming years to validate their various uses (physical performance, weight loss, neuroprotective effects).
-While there is good research about many of these, more data is needed to provide conclusive evidence.
+Exogenous ketones are becoming a popular topic of research.
+Importantly, research aims to validate their various uses (physical performance, weight loss, neuroprotective effects etc.).
+While there is good research on many of these, more data is needed to provide conclusive evidence.

 Exogenous ketones certainly appear to have strong health and longevity properties at this point, especially for reducing the risk of cancer and possibly preventing/reversing type-2 diabetes.
-We recommend reading more from the resources listed above as they are the foremost authorities on current research and findings with regards to exogenous ketones.
+We recommend reading more from the resources listed above as they are the foremost authorities on research on exogenous ketones.